ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-1/ex0-run/README.md

 EXERCISE 0 - First serial run
 =================================================

 We will only use pw.x for this hands-on.
-Load the build-in module of QE:
+The build-in module of QEv7.1 is loaded in the batch file:

    module load QuantumESPRESSO/7.1-foss-2022a

-Check that the module works by running a quick serial test.
-Open Slurm batch file and type:
+Check that the module works by submitting a quick serial test.

-    export OMP_NUM_THREADS=1

-    mpirun -np 1  pw.x -in atom-pbe.in > atom-pbe.out
+Open the Slurm batch file, fill the dots with the right numbers/commands and submit it:

+   sbatch ex0-run.slurm

 To see the submission status of your job:

    squeue -u YOUR_USERNAME